tomiichx/tomic_territories/README.md

 # 🏙️ FiveM Territories System

-Welcome to the FiveM Server Territories System, a feature-packed resource that enhances your FiveM roleplaying experience with dynamic territory control.
+Welcome to the FiveM Territories System, a feature-packed resource that enhances your FiveM roleplaying experience with dynamic territory control.
 Manage different types of territories, engage in capturing battles, track rankings, and more!

 ## 🌟 Key Features